odoopbx/docs/docs/_sources/install/agent.rst.txt

     permit=127.0.0.1/255.255.255.255

+If you use PBX Users auto provision feature then enable also 'system' write privilege in order to execute AMI Reload action.

 Asterisk-based distributions such as **FreePBX**  offer a web GUI interface for managing your AMI users.
 You can use that interface to create one, or you can add the account configuration data in a custom file, which will not be managed by the distro, usually ``/etc/asterisk/manager_custom.conf``